rggeleta/EmployeeApp/README.md

-Maven support with a pome.xml and approprate dependencies
+Maven support with a pom.xml and approprate dependencies